top of page

 -

 To whom should the team make queries in case of doubts and questions?Queries can be sent to info@energymentors.org.
-Replies to queries will be posted on the competition website, for example here in the FAQs, so all team may benefit from the reply.
+Replies to queries will be posted on the competition website, for example here in the FAQs, so all teams may benefit from the reply.

 -